-- As of June 30, 2017, the Respondent has all of the following: - o Greater than \$1 billion in discretionary assets under management. - o Greater than \$250 million in discretionary assets under management in the proposed product. - A minimum of five years experience managing assets in the proposed product. - o Experience managing public fund assets. - Pursuant to Section 1009.971(5), Florida Statutes (F.S.), the Respondent is one of the following: - o A bank as defined by s.
+- As of September 30, 2017, the Respondent has all of the following: - Greater than \$25 billion in discretionary assets under management. - Greater than \$2 billion in discretionary assets under management in Liability Driven Investments (LDI) and/or intermediate to long-duration products.

+- A minimum of five years experience managing LDI and/or intermediate to long-duration products. - Experience managing public fund assets. - Pursuant to Section 1009.971(5)(d), Florida Statutes (F.S.), the Respondent is one of the following: - o A bank as defined by s.
 658.12, F.S. - o An authorized insurer as defined by s.
 624.09, F.S. - o An association as defined by s.
-665.012, F.S. - o An authorized securities and exchange commission investment adviser. - o An investment company, as defined in the Investment Company Act of 1940. - Pursuant to Section 1009.971(5)(d), F.S., the Respondent's principal place of business and corporate charter are located and registered in the United States.

-- The Respondent agrees (by written affirmation) to provide the services as detailed in Section II and agrees to all other requirements as stated in the ITN. - The Respondent agrees to accept and enter into the written services contract supplied by the Board in Appendix G. - The Respondent has submitted product and organizational information into Callan Associates Inc.'s database at https://www.callan.com/questionnaire/sign\in/, not later than Noon, Eastern Time on September 15, 2017 (Callan Associates Inc., is the Board's investment consultant.)
+665.012, F.S. - o An authorized securities and exchange commission investment adviser. - o An investment company, as defined in the Investment Company Act of 1940. - Pursuant to Section 1009.971(5)(d), F.S., the Respondent's principal place of business and corporate charter are located and registered in the United States. - Pursuant to Section 1009.971(5)(d), F.S., the Respondent must agree to meet the obligations of the Board to qualified beneficiaries if moneys in the Florida Prepaid College Trust Fund fail to offset the obligations of the Board due to imprudent investing by the Respondent. - The Respondent agrees (by written affirmation) to provide the services as detailed in Section II and agrees to all other requirements as stated in the ITN. - The Respondent agrees to accept and can enter into the written services contract supplied by the Board in Appendix F. - The Respondent has submitted product and organizational information into Callan Associates Inc.'s database at https://questionnaire.callan.com, not later than Noon, Eastern Time on January 10, 2018 (Callan Associates Inc., is the Board's investment consultant.)